bnomei/kirby3-sqlite-cachedriver/README.md

 ### No cache when debugging

-When Kirbys global debug config is set to `true` the complete plugin cache will be flushed and no caches will be read.
+When Kirby's global debug config is set to `true`, the complete plugin cache will be flushed, and no caches will be read.
 But entries will be created.
 This will make you live easier – trust me.

 ### How to use Feather with Lapse or Boost

-You need to set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `sqlite`.
+You must set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `sqlite`.

 **site/config/config.php**
 ```php